 You can also contact your county election office.
-The address and telephone number for your county election office may be found at votespa.com/county .
+Find the address and telephone number for your county election office.

-The Wolf Administration has made it a priority to maximize efficiency, modernize state government operations, and provide the highest quality services to Pennsylvanians — including services related to voting and elections.
+The Wolf Administration has made it a priority to maximize efficiency, increase data security, modernize state government operations, and provide the highest quality services to Pennsylvanians — including services related to voting and elections.

-On August 27, 2015, Pennsylvania became the 23rd state to offer online voter registration (OVR).
-Built by the Pennsylvania Department of State, the award-winning system allows eligible citizens to more easily register to vote and make updates to their voter record, such as a change of name, address, or party affiliation.
-Since it was launched, Pennsylvania’s OVR recorded nearly 900,000 total applications before the October 11, 2016 deadline.
+- Launching online voter registration: a system that allows eligible citizens to more easily register to vote and make updates to their voter records, such as a change of name, address, or party affiliation.
+Since its launch on August 27, 2015, more than 1.5 million Pennsylvanians have used the online service.